noi-techpark/opendatahub-events-visualizations/README.md

 The Events of Eurac are inserted with their EBMS MeetingManagement Platform and syncronized every 15 Minutes into Open Data Hub.
 Eurac has two fields to activate/deactivate Events
-Display1 --> Videowall Reception EURAC --> PublishedOn `eurac-videowall` is assigned
+`Display1` --> Videowall Reception EURAC --> `PublishedOn: eurac-videowall` is assigned
-Display2 --> Videowall in front of seminarrooms EURAC --> PublishedOn `eurac-seminarroom` is assigned
+`Display2` --> Videowall in front of seminarrooms EURAC --> `PublishedOn: eurac-seminarroom` is assigned

-A Live Check on what Eurac is displaying can be found in this link `https://todayeuracedu.z6.web.core.windows.net/` by adding the HTML files which are stored in the folder 'eurac'
+A Live Check on what Eurac is displaying can be found in this link `https://todayeuracedu.z6.web.core.windows.net/` + adding thename of the HTML files which are stored in the folder 'eurac'

 ### Videowall